Myframework

 For example, you might find that you prefer to combine steps or add additional strategies to enhance your comprehension and retention.

-Not Just for Reading
+Not Just For Reading

 As many of you might see, the essence of this model is the logic of learning.